JKrispel/DomainRep/README.md

-# DomainRep - scan your .pcap files for malicious IPs and domains.
+# DomainRep - automatically scan your .pcap files for malicious IPs and domains.

 ## Requirements